NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

     tmux new -s nf_tutorial # or any other name you like tmux set mouse on # enable mouse support for things like scrolling and selecting text

-Now, anything you do in this new tmux terminal session is "save".
+Now, anything you do in this new tmux terminal session is "safe".
 When the connection to the server crashes mid-session, just reconnect to UPPMAX and do

 .. code-block:: bash